lauradang/data-science-training/README.md

-# data-science-training
+# Learning Machine Learning

-A repository with experimental data analysis using Jupyter Notebooks for the purposes of learning data science concepts.
+A repository with experimental notebooks related to data analysis, machine learning, and deep learning concepts for the purposes of learning more about data science and ML.

-## Author

-Laura Dang
+Each folder has its own designated README with more details.